 Here is the tools list and cost analysis for these items:

 Initial soil testing, water testing, and overall property analysis will be done as part of our due diligence before property purchase.
 It will be done again and more thoroughly by the initial survey party.
-Ribbon and jar tests will be done throughout the property to determine the general soil content.
+Ribbon and jar tests will be completed throughout the property to determine the general soil content.
 Surface plants will also be assessed as the first steps of the open source botanical garden plan and to provide an indicator of soil type, deficiencies, soil water retention capabilities, and overall soil health.
 These simple field tests will further be confirmed through gathering soil samples and having a complete soil analysis done by the local Extension Service or nearest NRCS (Natural Resources Conservation Service) office.
+Water samples will also be taken for testing to confirm our flow rates meet the needs for the number of expected residents.

 As we walk the property we will provide a general assessment of all the existing structures, including interior/exterior structural integrity, roof condition, plumbing/electrical/heating issues, and note any major and immediately necessary upgrades/repairs, etc.